OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/data-factory/data-factory-data-processing-using-batch.md

        foreach (LinkedService ls in linkedServices)
            logger.Write("linkedService.Name {0}", ls.Name);

-       // using First method instead of Single since we are using the same
+       // using First method instead of Single since we are using hello same
        // Azure Storage linked service for input and output. inputLinkedService = linkedServices.First(
            linkedService =>